shu251/SPOT_metatranscriptome/README.md

 #transcript abundance estimation
 salmon quant -i alldepths_index -l A -1 [R1 mRNA fastq reads] -2 [R2 mRNA fastq reads] -o output.quant
 ```
+Output from salmon will generate _quant.counts files, run Rscript 'Rscript_compile_salmon_counts.Rscript' to compile.
+This will output "RawCounts_byContigs.csv" file to be used in downstream analysis.
+This is also available on zenodo.

 ## Annotation
 ### Taxonomy
 First ran blastx against custom database.
 Any reads that did not hit a reference database were re-run with blastn.